Term / ROP

 - You are a business owner, and you need an appropriate amount of life insurance to cover a business agreement

 Some policies offer additional riders such as a terminal illness, critical illness, or a long-term care (LTC) type, making the policy more robust and advantageous than a basic policy.
 These policies will be higher in cost than a basic term policy, but should be less expensive than separate, stand-alone policies on the above.
 For example, a $100,000 basic term life policy on a 47 year old woman might be $20 per month.
 With a terminal illness, critical illness, and LTC rider, the cost might be $60 per month.
 Critical Illness and a LTC policy might separately cost $300 per month depending on your health.
 Is the additional $40 per month worth it in your case to have an attached long-term care or critical illness rider?
 We can help you determine that.
-We talk about these types of policies more here.
+We talk about these types of policies in our article about life insurance with living benefits.

 Return of Premium (ROP) Policies